melvincarvalho/userguide/README.md

 ### Your storage

 The **Your storage** menu item brings you to an overview of all the resources within your Pod.
 This will always display the storage of your WebID, so it is your personal storage.
-Even if you navigate to a different Pod, you can still only view your personal storage.
+Even if you navigate to a different Pod, you can still view your personal storage.

 To view your storage:
 1. Select **Your storage** from the dropdown menu.